What does your child learn at school each day? Find information about our curriculum subjects here.

 - Creativity and curiosity about the world around us

 - A culture of high aspiration for all pupils regarding future career options

-- An ethos that promotes and supports positive mental health and wellbeing in a safe and respectful environment
+- An ethos that promotes and supports healthy lifestyles and positive mental health and wellbeing

 - Children’s spiritual, moral, social and cultural development

 - An awareness of environmental issues and our responsibilities as individuals